FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 The `getWallet` method accepts an address (string or instance) as the first parameter and a provider or network as the second parameter.
 It will return an `Account` instance for the given address (providing it is valid).

 The provider or network will default to the current network if not provided.
-When a provider cannot be resolved, it will throw an error of code [`INVALID_PROVIDER`](../errors/index.md).
+When a provider cannot be resolved, it will throw an [`INVALID_PROVIDER`](../errors/index.md) error.

 <<< @/../../../packages/account/src/connectors/fuel.ts#fuel-sdk-method-getWallet{ts:line-numbers}